Santa Rosa Arch: History

 The original structure was built between 1859 and 1860 and was patterned after the Arc de Triomphe in Paris, France.
-It was commissioned to be built by Arcadio Arambulo.

-It was built as a replacement to an old guard tower which was used by the Spanish colonial authorities to guard the then-town from bandits.
-The current structure was erected in 1925 during the tenure of Municipal President Jose Zavalla.
+It was commissioned to be built by Arcadio Arámbulo.
+It was built to replace an old watchtower used by the Spanish colonial authorities to guard the town from bandits, hence its older name of Bantayang Bató (Tagalog, "stone watchtower").

-Local sculptor David Dia was commissioned to renovate the arch in 1931.
-Since the 1931 renovation, the arch exhibits Art Deco characteristics.
+The current structure was erected in 1925 during the tenure of Municipal President José Zavalla.
+Local sculptor David Día was commissioned to renovate the arch in 1931.
+The tower above it as well as an external staircase were removed, and the arch has since featured Art Deco characteristics.

 Features

-The monument features four lion sculptures which is symbolically meant to be the guardians of Santa Rosa.
-These features is the origin of Santa Rosa's title as the "Lion City of South Luzon".
-The arch also had a structured staircase, a sunburst design on its alcove, and a grand lady flaming torch and features a wraparound balcony.
-It also exhibits frieze and a relief of trumpeting angels.
+The monument features four lion sculptures which are the symbolic guardians of Santa Rosa.
+These features are the origin of Santa Rosa's nickname, "Lion City of South Luzon".
+The arch also once had a structured outdoor staircase, a sunburst with face on its alcove, and a lady with flaming torch atop the tower which have since been removed.
+It currently features a rooftop balustrade.
+It also exhibits a frieze and bas-reliefs of trumpeting angels in the spandrels.